ms/buildtogether.tech/tooling/index.md

 :   <cite>Stefik2013</cite> did a controlled experiment to see how quickly
     people could learn to recognize correct and incorrect syntax in several different languages.
 They found that <span
-    g="curly_brace_language">curly-brace languages</span> like C, Java, and
+    g="curly_brace_language">curly-brace languages</span> like Java and Perl
-    JavaScript were as hard for people to learn as a language with a randomly designed syntax.
+    were as hard for people to learn as a language with a randomly designed syntax.
 (They really did roll *Dungeons & Dragons* dice to pick random names and characters for a made-up language as an <span g="experimental_control">experimental control</span>.)
 Other languages like
     [Ruby][ruby] and [Python][python] were significantly easier to learn, and they are now building a language called [Quorum][quorum] by testing the